metasepi/metasepi-website/en/posts/2020-10-14-avoid-freebsd-security-issue.md

 It means we can mechanically avoid **16%** of the latest vulnerabilities without human resource such as code review.
 This is a notable amount.

-Some of vulnerabilities (which is known Pattern D in this post) are only avoided by ATS2.
+Some of vulnerabilities (which is known Pattern 4 in this post) are only avoided by ATS2.
 VeriFast has not yet avoided that.

 We need much experience on real usage for ATS2 and VeriFast to introduce real kernel developments such as Linux and FreeBSD.